openbrunei/brunei-covid19-clusters/charts_weekly.md

-# Weekly Charts: New cases in Brunei Covid-19 clusters, Sat 21 Aug 2021
+# Weekly Charts: New cases in Brunei Covid-19 clusters, Sun 22 Aug 2021

 For more info: [https://github.com/openbrunei/brunei-covid19-clusters][1]